callistaenterprise/cadec-2015-ember/bloggs-app/README.md

  * date-time - helper utilizing moment.js
  * markdown-formatter.js - helper for markdown support, this is used when editing a blog
 * initializers
+ * session.js - this highlights ember's and ember cli's dependency injection mechanism.
+In this example the session service is injected into all routes and controllers.
 * models
+ * posts domain - models consist of the definition of the models used by ember data in your aplication.
+A models responsibility is for internal mirroring of your external rest api.
+In the bloggs-app we have the following models:
+  * post 1-* comment, user 1-* post and user 1-* comment
+  * more can be read on ember data and the metadata used for models here :http://emberjs.com/guides/models/
 * routes
+ * the routes mirror the setup in the router.js, and follow the nested structure specified there in.
 * serializers
+ * application.js - I'v created an application wide serializer for rest communication which overrides the serializeHasMany function.
+This is mainly to solve a bug or feature in ember data for the posting of * to many relationships.
+This is also illustrates that the core components in ember are very much extendable.
 * services
+ * session.js - services in ember are Ember.Objects that should be shared with the major components ( controllers, routes etc ).
+In our case we're using it to store session state in the browser which in our case is the current user.
+An initialiser has been created to inject this session service into all routers and controllers, although it could as easily be injected into specific components.
 * templates
+ * the tamplates reflect the nested structure of the routes defined in router.js
+ * Partials - partials are used when in need of sharing templates between routes for example posts/p-edit.hbs is used for both editing ( posts/post.hbs ) and creating new posts ( posts/new.hbs )
+  * p-heading - is used as the partial for the heading of the application.

 ## Prerequisites